 The length of the visible ascending and descending aorta parts varies significantly from volume to volume.
 Consequently, we propose to use a tracking technique to deal with this variation.
-Instead of using a time-consuming Hough transform based circle detector [13], [14], we use machine learning technique to train a 2D circle detector on an axial image slice using 2D Haar wavelet features [51].
+After excluding the aortic arch, which is detected with MSL, the remaining aorta has a close to circular shape on the trans-axial intersection.
+Instead of using a time-consuming Hough transform based circle detector [13], [14], we use machine learning technique to train a 2-D circle detector on an axial image slice using 2-D Haar wavelet features [51].
+Though the part close to the bottom of the aortic arch has a more elliptical shape, the deviation from a circle is still well constrained.
+Trained on all such intersections, our circle detector is robust, though the circle is a less accurate approximation of a more elliptical shape.
 The tracking of the ascending aorta starts from the top of the aortic root and is performed slice by slice, moving toward the patient's head.
-The detected circle on a slice is propagated to the next slice and the circle detector is applied in a neighborhood of $6\times 6~mm^2$ around the initial estimate.
+The detected circle on a slice is propagated to the next slice and the circle detector is applied in a neighborhood of $6 \times 6 \text{ mm}^2$ around the initial estimate.
 For an image slice containing the ascending aorta, normally, the detector may find multiple circle candidates around the true position.
 We pick the one closest to the circle on the previous slice.
 If the aortic arch is detected in the volume, the tracking procedure stops on the slice touching the aortic arch.
 Otherwise, it stops when no aortic circles are detected or it reaches the top volume border.
 Tracking of the descending aorta is quite similar.
-It starts from the aortic arch, moves toward the patient's abdomen, and stops on the slice with no aortic circles detected.
+The aortic arch is a bended tube with two arms, one for the ascending aorta and the other for the descending aorta.
+Tracking of the descending aorta starts from the topmost axial slice touching the descending arm of the aortic arch.
+The intersection of the already segmented aortic arch mesh on that slice provides the initial position of the descending aorta.
+The same procedure (as the tracking of the ascending aorta) is then used to track the descending aorta slice-by-slice towards the patient's abdomen.
+The tracking stops on the slice with no aortic circles detected or reaching the bottom volume border.

 Fig. 8.
 Aorta boundary refinement. (a) Initial synthesized tubular mesh after tracking the ascending and descending aorta parts. (b) Final segmentation after boundary refinement.
-The first three columns show three orthogonal cuts of the volume and the last column shows the corresponding 3D meshes.
+The first three columns show three orthogonal cuts of the volume and the last column shows the corresponding 3-D meshes.